Contact your GP if you think you have agoraphobia.

 - use any avoidance strategies to help cope with your symptoms - for example, relying on others to shop for you

-It can be difficult to talk to someone else about your feelings, emotions and personal life.
-Try not to feel anxious or embarrassed.
-Your GP needs to know as much as possible about your symptoms.
+Your GP is there to help you.
+They need to know as much as possible about your symptoms.
 This will help them to make the correct diagnosis.
 They can then recommend the best treatment.

 Diagnosis

-- being somewhere where it might be difficult to escape or get help - open space, enclosed space, being away from home
+- feel intense fear or anxiety in at least 2 situations where it may be difficult to escape or get help - for example, open space, enclosed space, or being away from home

 Physical examination